Estrada da Gávea 800,

 - +55 21 3323 6050

-TThe course is located in the shadow of Pedra da Gávea – an enormous rocky outcrop that looms over the property – and it’s a short track, extending to just over 6,000 yards from the back tees.
-It may not be long but distance from tee to green is not important on such a strategic little charmer.
+The course is located in the shadow of Pedra da Gávea – an enormous rocky out crop that looms over the property – and it’s a short track measuring just over 6,000 yards from the back tees.
+It may not be that long but distance from tee to green is not important on such a strategic little charmer.

-The outward half twists and turns over hilly terrain before crossing a main road to begin the back nine.
-Holes 10 to 13 are laid out on a small parcel of land adjacent to the São Conrado beach and a sizeable lake comes into play on three of these holes.
-The highway is crossed again to complete the round adjacent to the fairways of holes 1 to 9.
+Gávea’s outward half twists and turns over hilly terrain before crossing a main road to begin the back nine.
+Holes 10 to 14 are laid out on a small parcel of land adjacent to the São Conrado beach, where a sizeable lake also comes into play.
+The busy main highway is then crossed again to complete the round adjacent to the fairways of holes 1 to 9.

 I had heard Gavea GC was a great Club but had little to no info about the course.
 And sometimes this is good because you don't create false or extra expectations and just play the course to afterwards evaluate it, review it and make your own conclusions.

 I played it twice furing the Riolize Fam Trip last week, first time with 15 TTOOs on November 23rd in a cloudy day which takes some beauty of the views and on 28th on my own in 1h45mins to give it another look and have a better total impression about it.